EDITORIALS | EXPLORATORY TESTING

 two astronauts walking in space, exploring

 Don't get stuck deciding which type of exploratory testing is the best fit for the job.
-In reality, there are only ways you can structure your testing, which you can easily mix and match to suit the session.
+In reality, they're just different ways you can structure your testing, which you can easily mix and match to suit the session.

 Pheobe